Stochastic differential equation based on a multimodal potential to model movement data in ecology: Introduction

-In this paper, we propose a model where the potential function is a mixture of Gaussian shaped functions.
-Potentials given by a mixture of parametric functions have been proposed in \citep{preisler:et:al:2013} but the model introduced in this paper is more general.
-Each attractive region is modeled by a mean location and an information matrix characterizing its dispersion while in \citep{preisler:et:al:2013} Gaussian potentials do not include correlation between coordinates.
-Therefore, the drift of the SDE is a mixture of Gaussian shaped functions, with unknown weights, centers and information matrices and represents the attractive regions where the species/fishing vessels are likely to travel.
-Designing efficient procedures to estimate the parameter $\eta$ and the diffusion coefficient is a very challenging task in this setting as some basic properties of such models, such as transition probabilities, are usually not available in closed form.
+In this paper, we propose a new model where the potential function is a mixture of Gaussian shaped functions.
+This model was suggested in \cite{preisler:et:al:2013}, but, to the best of our knowledge, it has never been used in movement ecology or applied to practical cases.
+Each attractive region is modeled as a Gaussian shaped function with its own mean location and information matrix characterizing its dispersion.
+The drift of the SDE ruling animal movement is a mixture of these functions, with unknown weights, centers and information matrices that should be inferred from movement data.